-When University of Washington (University) employees use their smartphones to respond to work emails, download files with institutional information, and access University applications, it represents a potential risk to the confidentiality, integrity, and availability of institutional information where much of the risk management is the responsibility of the individual employee.
+When UW employees use their smartphones to respond to work emails, download files with institutional information, and access University applications, it represents a potential risk to the confidentiality, integrity, and availability of institutional information where much of the risk management is the responsibility of the individual employee.

-If you use a University or personally owned smartphone to conduct University business, the Office of the CISO encourages you to consider the following settings to help protect the information and secure the smartphone:
+If you use a UW or personally owned smartphone to conduct University business, the Office of the CISO encourages you to consider the following tips to secure the smartphone:

 - Encrypt the device to help protect the information from being accessed by unauthorized individuals if the device is lost or stolen.